Last Updated on 21 December 2025 by Cycloscope

 How to visit Japanese traditional houses.
 Kiritsuma-Gassho-Zukuri

-Set at the border between Gifu and Toyama prefectures, on the so-called Japanese Alps, in the lush green valley of the Shogawa River (an important source of freshwater and hydroelectric power with its many blue reservoirs) Shirakawa gives its best in Autumn when the temperature is good and the colors are astounding.
-Shirakawa-go really is a place not to be missed, be sure to include it in your itinerary when planning your trip to Japan.
+Shirakawa gives its best in Autumn when the temperature is good, and the colors are astounding.
+Shirakawa-go really is a place not to be missed.
+Be sure to include it in your itinerary when planning your trip to Japan.

 Shirakawa-Go

-Released from the spa we go for a walk through the old town center of the wonderful Shirakawa-go.
+Released from the spa, we go for a walk through the old town center of the wonderful Shirakawa-go.

 Gassho-Zukuri Houses

-The lower part of the pillars is modeled on the shape of the stones themselves so as to adhere perfectly, a simple antiseismic trick that allowed these buildings to survive the many earthquakes in the last 250 years (some of the hoses are that old).
+The lower part of the pillars is modeled on the shape of the stones themselves to adhere perfectly, a simple antiseismic trick that allowed these buildings to survive the many earthquakes in the last 250 years (some of the hoses are that old).

 The sloping roof, entirely made of twigs and straw, easily handles the massive winter snowfall.

-There are several other smaller villages built in this style in the area, less touristy and with even older houses, we rode through them by bicycle while leaving Shirakawa behind, following the stream of the Shogawa River, in a dreamy state of mind that made us feel like if bicycle touring in a fairy tale.
+There are several other smaller villages built in this style in the area, less touristy and with even older houses.
+We rode through them by bicycle while leaving Shirakawa behind, following the stream of the Shogawa River, in a dreamy state of mind that made us feel like if bicycle touring in a fairy tale.

 For hints and tips about traveling in Japan on a very tight budget (less than 10 USD per day) read our guide here.
-To have a panoramic of our
+To have a panoramic view of our

-To have a panoramic of our Japanese bicycle touring project, check our itinerary in this other article.
+To have a panoramic view of our Japanese bicycle touring project, check our itinerary in this other article.
 Please comment, like, and share on social networks if you like!

 Please comment, like, and share on social networks if you like!